Chocobozzz/PeerTube/support/doc/docker.md

 Install the template that the nginx container will use.
 The container will generate the configuration by replacing `${WEBSERVER_HOST}` and `${PEERTUBE_HOST}` using your docker compose env file.

-It will also generate a TLS certificate at startup and schedule a renew

 ```shell
 mkdir -p docker-volume/nginx
 curl https://raw.githubusercontent.com/Chocobozzz/PeerTube/develop/support/nginx/peertube > docker-volume/nginx/peertube